-I hardly recognizes myself as a photographer.
+I hardly recognize myself as a photographer.
 I use photography as a tool – like an instrument to make music or a brush for painting – to create an image of my vision, with a dreamy and indirect relationship to external reality.
 I do this in varying styles.
-Some images are essentially representative photography of the world around me that nevertheless dissolve into the wonder of abstract pattern, while others are complex manipulations of the ordinary visual world that use intentional camera movement, multiple exposures, and well planned color pallets to reflect my vision, dreams and feelings.
+Some images are essentially representative photography of the world around me that nevertheless dissolve into the wonder of abstract pattern, while others are complex manipulations of the ordinary visual world that use intentional camera movement, multiple exposures, and well planned color palettes to reflect my vision, dreams and feelings.
 Abstract photography with endless creativity became a passion for me and I am happy that I found the way to express myself through this style.

+Her works have been shown at many galleries around the United States and in Europe.
+She was featured in l’Oeil de la Photographie, Dodho and YourdDailyPhotograph among others.
 Olga’s limited and open edition prints are available at galleries and held by private collectors throughout the world.

 For information on prints or licensing photographs, please use the form on the contact page.